ray-project/ray/doc/source/train/dl_guide.rst

     to automatically prepare your model and data for distributed training.

     .. note::
-       Ray Train will still work even if you don't use the :py:func:`~ray.train.torch.prepare_model` and :py:func:`~ray.train.torch.prepare_data_loader` utilities below,
+       Ray Train will still work even if you don't use the :func:`ray.train.torch.prepare_model` and :func:`ray.train.torch.prepare_data_loader` utilities below,
        and instead handle the logic directly inside your training function.

-    First, use the :py:func:`~ray.train.torch.prepare_model` function to automatically move your model to the right device and wrap it in
+    First, use the :func:~ray.train.torch.prepare_model` function to automatically move your model to the right device and wrap it in
     ``DistributedDataParallel``

     .. code-block:: diff